 I am so excited to share this tutorial with you today.
 I got to try out Premo polymer clay for the first time, and I think the project turned out really well.
 I was a little intimated to try claying, but it is easy to get really great results with the right materials.
-I decided to use my clay to make some trendy geode jewelry!
+I decided to use my clay to make a faux geode necklace.

 Look out, friends, it’s about to get all Science-y up in here.
 Geodes are formations that occur within cavities in rocks.
 When there is a cavity in rock, minerals build up on the cavity’s surface over time, leaving banding and crystals.
 Geodes are found, cut into cross sections, and polished.